jdcloudcom/en/documentation/Networking/Load-Balancer/Best-Practices/Deploy-Multiple-Listener-single-backend-ALB.md

 - Networking preparation

-	Plan for Application Load Balancer, and region, availability zone, virtual private cloud, etc. of VM and containers as backend server in advance, according to business deployment needs.
+	Plan for Application Application Load Balancer, and region, availability zone, virtual private cloud, etc. of VM and containers as backend server in advance, according to business deployment needs.

-	Note: VM and containers as backend server need to be in the same region, virtual private cloud with Application Load Balancer.
+	Note: VM and containers as backend server need to be in the same region, virtual private cloud with Application Application Load Balancer.

 - Server preparation

 	It is necessary to create VM and containers for carrying business traffic in advance, and ensure that the ports needed for listening are opened, and that security groups and ACL policies are properly configured.

-- Application Load Balancer instance
+- Application Application Load Balancer instance

-	Create a Application Load Balancer instance, and set up the region, availability zone, network, security group and other configurations.
+	Create a Application Application Load Balancer instance, and set up the region, availability zone, network, security group and other configurations.

 ## Create a listener of HTTP Protocol